-Cleaning vs. Sanitizing
+Cleaning vs. Sanitizing Infographic

-This infographic could be used in a slide or as a handout.
+This infographic, included in the participant handouts and available for download from the website, could be used in a slide or as a handout.
 It describes the distinctly different processes of cleaning and sanitizing and provides examples of detergents and sanitizers that are appropriate and accessible (available at any supermarket or general retailer) for beginning farmers.